dodona-edu/judge-r/README.md

 #### `testIdentical`

-The `testIdentical` function use the `base::identical` function internally to determine whether the two values are equal.
+The `testIdentical` function uses the `base::identical` function internally to determine whether the two values are equal.
 Any parameters that can be passed to `identical` can be passed to `testIdentical` (but the first three arguments need to be as described above).

 #### `testImage`